arsenetar/dupeguru/README.md

 needs more contributors.
 It is very much lacking on that side right now.

 Whatever your skills, if you are remotely interestested in being a contributor, I'm interested in mentoring you.
-If that's the casem please refer to [the open ticket on the subject](contrib-issue) and let's get started.
+If that's the case, please refer to [the open ticket on the subject](contrib-issue) and let's get started.

 # Contents of this folder